flavienbwk/book-devops/eng/AUDIOBOOK.md

     Analyze the situation to ensure that it's indeed an incident and not just a harmless alert.
 The company should set a threshold to classify an event as an incident, such as an anomaly lasting more than 1 minute.
 If the event threatens the stability of your resilience indicators, treat it as an incident.

     When in doubt, the best practice is to report incidents early and often.
 It's better to report an incident, quickly find a fix, and then close it, rather than allowing it to persist and worsen.
-If a major incident arises, you'll likely need to handle it as a team (see chapter "Structuring your incident response").
+If a major incident arises, you'll likely need to handle it as a team.
 You can distinguish a major incident from a minor one if you answer "yes" to any of these questions:

     - Do you need to call in a second team to solve the problem?
     - Is the outage visible to customers?